 A slice of lemon has about 4 mg of vitamin C.

 Is lemon juice high in vitamin C?

-As a rule of thumb, the peel of fruits contains most of the nutrients.
-Lemon is no exception.
-Lemon peel is the richest part in vitamin C. 100g of lemon peel has 129 mg of vitamin C. Practically, just a teaspoon of lemon peel contains 2.6 mg of vitamin C and a tbsp has up to 8 mg of vitamin C. That’s 10% DV.
-The peel of a medium lemon can fill a tablespoon.
+Don’t throw away the lemon peel of organic lemons.
+Actually, the skin of lemons is the richest part in vitamin C. Lemon peel has 129 mg of vitamin C per 100g.
+Just a tbsp of lemon peel contains up to 8 mg of vitamin C, which is 10% of the DV.
+A tablespoon contains the peel of a medium lemon.

 Keep in mind that other lemon products, such as lemon pie or lemon pudding, contains no vitamin C. Vitamin C is pretty vulnerable to heat.

 Moreover, you could sprinkle lemon juice on iron-rich foods, such as beans.
 Vitamin C increases iron absorption.

 Moreover, lemon juice is ideal for weight loss.
 It’s pretty low in calories and sugars.
 Even people with diabetes and people on keto can drink lemon juice.